duanemay/coinbase-pro-java/README.md

     new OrderService();
 }`

-This works better if you declare the above method as a google guice/spring bean and then wire it in using dependency injection.
+This works better if you declare the above method as a spring bean and then wire it in using dependency injection.

 Then in your method you can carry out any of the public api operations such as `orderService().createOrder(NewSingleOrder order);` - this creates a limit order.
 Currently this is only the basic order.
 #API